BellerophonMobile/logberry/docs/concepts.md

 transmitted.

-The core mechanism for this is the `Task::AddData(key, value)` function.  `Task::Aggregatedata`` does similarly, following the behavior of D objects as described below.
+The core mechanism for this is the `Task::AddData(key, value)` function.  `Task::AggregateData` does similarly, following the behavior of D objects as described below.
 A number of commonly used data functions are also incorporated, to standardize when helpful on some generic keys, e.g.: